List of The Thundermans characters: Principal Bradford

 Principal Tad Bradford (Jeff Meacham) is Hiddenville High's principal.
 He is shown to hate his job, have a sad life, and dislike the Thunderman family because of Max's pranks.

 In "21 Dump Street", it is revealed that Principal Bradford lives at the school and has a reclining bed behind some lockers.
 It is also revealed that he has not gotten over his first breakup, which is the reason for his sad and depressing life.

 Cousin Blobbin

-Cousin Blobbin (Harvey Guillen) is the sidekick of Barb's deceased millionaire Uncle Wilfred and Barbs cousin, who operated as the All American Blob, and 2nd cousin of the Thunderman children.
+Cousin Blobbin (Harvey Guillen) is the sidekick of Barb's deceased millionaire Uncle Wilfred and Barb's cousin, who operated as the All American Blob, and 2nd cousin of the Thunderman children.
 In his will, Wilfred left his enormous fortune and mansion for Blobbin.
-Blobbin is very sensitive, but at the same time is extremely devoted to his family and usually helps the Thundermans in whatever way he can.
+Blobbin is extremely devoted to his family and usually helps the Thundermans in whatever way he can.
+His superpower is that he is invincible on the outside but is very sensitive on the inside.

 Oyster

 Oyster (Tanner Stine) is a guitarist boy who is in Max's new band as of "Pheebs Will Rock You".
 Phoebe initially has a crush on him until she learns that he is somewhat crazy.
 He considers guitars to be live female beings, following their "decisions", talking to them, and even writing songs for them.